ddnexus/pagy/docs/guides/how-to.md

 ==- Paginate for Javascript Frameworks

-You can JSON send to the client selected `@pagy` instance data with the [data_hash helper](../toolbox/methods/data_hash.md) and pass the pagination metadata in your JSON response.
+You can send selected `@pagy` instance data to the client as JSON using the [data_hash helper](../toolbox/methods/data_hash.md), including pagination metadata in your JSON response.

 ==- Paginate search framework results

-See these pagnators:
+See these paginators:

 - [elasticsearch_rails](../toolbox/paginators/elasticsearch_rails.md)
 - [searchkick](../toolbox/paginators/searchkick.md)